Skip to content

 Kind

-Kind (Kubernetes IN Docker) is a tool for running local Kubernetes clusters using Docker containers as nodes.
-It is primarily used for testing Kubernetes itself or for developing Kubernetes applications in a local environment.
+Kind (Kubernetes IN Docker) is a tool for running local Kubernetes clusters using Docker container as nodes.
+It is primarily used for testing Kubernetes itself, or for developing Kubernetes applications in a local environment.

 WARNING

-This documentation assumes you are not using sysbox or dockerd as your Docker runtime.
+The documentation below assumes you are not using sysbox as you Docker runtime.

-Custom configurations can be stored in a yaml file of your choice.
-To create a cluster with custom configurations, for example in my-config.yaml, run the following command:
+Custom configuration can be stored in a yaml file of your choice.
+To create a cluster with the custom configuration, execute the following command:

 sh